 Hochschule für Musik und Tanz Köln in Germany (postgraduate) by prof. Michael Borgstede (harpsichord)

-Beside her performing activity Anna Kiskachi has been an author of idea and art-director of theatre-music project “The Muse and the Fashion” («Муза и мода») – a cycle of thematic music-theatre programs with the involvement of musicians and actors.
+Beside her performing activity Anna Kiskachi has been an author of idea and art-director of theatre-music project “The Muse and the Fashion” («Муза и мода») – a cycle of thematic music-theatre programs with the involvement of musicians and actors from Russia, Austria, Germany, Italy and China.
 The project successfully took place at concert-theatre hall in Yausa Castle, in State Historical Museum on Red Square and at theatre-concert hall of Kolomenskoe-estate (Moscow, Russia) over the course of several years.

 Piano: Akiko Ebi (Japan), Dina Yoffe (Israel/Germany), Naum Shtarkman (Russia), Tatyana Haidamovich and Alexander Bonduryansky (Russia), Roland de Mounk (Belgium), Julie Kruger, Eric Larsen, Robert Palmer (USA), Olga Rousina (Poland).